Harvey-Moth/Comp3010/README.md

 ### Question 8
 Walkthrough Screenshots: https://github.com/Harvey-Moth/Comp3010/tree/cb6aa285ecee3e2b082eff977680b7f7e895c7a1/Walkthrough%20Screenshots/Questions/Question%208

 Methodology: Firstly, I searched driver providers to see which ones were Microsoft drivers but that did not give me much.
-After attempting that method, I found the "OperatingSystem" filter and when I applied it, i found there were 2 operating systems used by the hosts, Windows 10 Pro (Which all but one used) and windows 10 enterprise which was the odd one out of the list.
-From there i saw the hostname is BSTOLL-L but it did not give me the Fully Qualified Domain Name.
+After attempting that method, I found the "OperatingSystem" filter and when I applied it, I found there were 2 operating systems used by the hosts, Windows 10 Pro (Which all but one used) and windows 10 enterprise which was the odd one out of the list.
+From there I saw the hostname is BSTOLL-L but it did not give me the Fully Qualified Domain Name.
 After trying all the filters I could to attempt to find the domain name and looking at external sources like domain lookup tools with no luck, I found that if the host name is searched generally right after indexing, information about the host shows up including the computer name, which, in this case was the FQDN.

 Answer: BSTOLL-L.froth.ly